The Goa Connection – Chapter 7

 “Just that he was sure you’d be okay, but to keep in touch until you turned up.”

 “I must speak with him right away.”
-Dan pulled out his phone, remembered it was flat, and said, “Excuse me, but I need to get this charging.”
+Dan pulled out his phone, remembered it was flat and said, “Excuse me, but I need to get this charged.”